 The franchise dropped Senators and returned to Rough Riders in 1930.

 The Ottawa Rough Riders signed legendary head coach Frank Clair in 1956.
 Clair gained the nickname “The Professor” for his incredible ability to teach players and develop talent combined with his professorial appearance

-Clair passed away April 3, 2005 at the age of 87 in Sarasota, Florida.
+Clair passed away on April 3, 2005, at the age of 87 in Sarasota, Florida.